 Boutique-style rooms all feature ocean views plus everything you would expect from a 5-star all-inclusive resort, including flat-screen televisions with cable, 24-hour room service and a fully-stocked minibar.
 Little extras such as luxury bath products, fluffy bathrobes and slippers, are also included.
 As part of its Unlimited-Luxury services, guests can enjoy unlimited meals and snacks at any of the resort's seven gourmet restaurants that include an international buffet, a fine French restaurant and an authentic Mexican eatery.
 Top-shelf spirits and unlimited drinks are also part of the package.

-David Tew reviewing Dreams Sands Cancun Resort and Spa (20-Nov-2016)
+Pamela Thomas reviewing Dreams Sands Cancun Resort and Spa (18-Feb-2017)